-This sounds complex, but it's not.
-Pull out your PCV valve every other oil change.
-In most cases, you'll find the valve on the top of the engine, connected to a vacuum hose.
-Some late-model cars don't have PCV valves, so don't beat yourself up trying to find it.
+This sounds complex, but it’s not.
+If your car has a PCV valve (some late-model cars don’t), pull it out every other oil change.
+In most cases, you’ll find the valve on the top of the engine, connected to a vacuum hose.
+Some late-model cars don’t have PCV valves, so don’t beat yourself up trying to find it.
 Slide the vacuum hose off the valve and unscrew the valve.
-Then perform the world's easiest diagnostic test: Shake it.
-If it makes a metallic clicking sound, it's good.
-If it doesn't make noise or sounds mushy, replace it.
-But don't replace it on appearance alone—all used PCV valves look dirty.
+Then perform the world’s easiest diagnostic test: Shake it.
+If it makes a metallic clicking sound, it’s good.
+If it doesn’t make noise or sounds mushy, replace it.
+But don’t replace it on appearance alone—all used PCV valves look dirty.

 Need help locating your PCV valve?
 Buy a short subscription to an online factory service manual (oem1stop.com); rates start at about $10 a day.
 Non-factory manuals are cheaper, but they’re skimpy on instructions and diagrams for these kinds of repairs.